Research table: Neoadjuvant chemotherapy for invasive breast cancer treatment

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

 Introduction: Some women with invasive breast cancer may get chemotherapy before breast surgery.
 This is called neoadjuvant chemotherapy.

 Neoadjuvant chemotherapy may shrink a large tumor enough so a lumpectomy (breast-conserving surgery) becomes an option to a mastectomy.
 In some cases, response to neoadjuvant chemotherapy can help guide treatment after breast cancer surgery.

 Learn more about neoadjuvant chemotherapy.

 Learn about the strengths and weaknesses of different types of studies.

-Table note: These studies looked at different chemotherapy drug regimens, so results can’t be compared directly to one another.
+Table note: These studies looked at different chemotherapy drug regimens, so their results can’t be compared directly to one another.
 However, for each study, the neoadjuvant and adjuvant (after surgery) chemotherapy drug regimens were the same.

 Stage of Breast Cancer